βWe need, above all things, to slow down

 Nathan Williams, The Kinfolk Home

-Today, I help people like you - stuck, uninspired, and drained by work - navigate career transitions and move toward something better.
+Today, I help people like you who are stuck, uninspired, and drained by work navigate career transitions and move toward something better.

 What I do